Peter Casey: Political career

-2016 Seanad campaign
+2016 Seanad election

 He attempted to be elected to Seanad Éireann as part of the Industrial and Commercial Panel in 2016.
 At his Seanad campaign launch he said he intended to support foreign direct investment, indigenous business development and job creation.
 In the count, Casey received 14 votes; 113 were required to secure a seat.

-2018 presidential campaign
+2018 presidential election

 On 30 August 2018, Casey announced his intention to seek a nomination for that year's Irish presidential election.
 He became the third 'dragon' from the Irish version of Dragons' Den to seek a nomination after Gavin Duffy and Seán Gallagher.
 Casey uploaded a promotional video entitled "Platform for President of Ireland" to YouTube.
 He secured the nominations of four local authorities; Kerry County Council, Clare County Council, Limerick City and County Council and Tipperary County Council.
 He criticised incumbent President Michael D. Higgins for "extolling the virtues" of Fidel Castro and Hugo Chávez.

 On 17 October, Casey attracted a mixture of criticism and praise when he made comments on the Irish Independent's Floating Voter podcast regarding social housing that was offered to, and refused by, Irish Travellers in Thurles, County Tipperary.
 Casey described Irish Travellers as "basically people camping in someone else's land" who are "not paying their fair share of taxes in society".
 There were calls for Casey to withdraw from the race, including from Traveller activist group Pavee Point.
 Other candidates condemned Casey's comments.
 In the Dáil, Tánaiste Simon Coveney referred to Casey's comments as the "lowest common denominator politics" and defended the Government's decision to recognise Irish Travellers as an ethnic minority in 2017, in contrast to Casey's belief that Irish Travellers share their ethnicity with the general Irish population.
 Casey visited the Thurles housing development for himself on 18 October, under Garda protection, and faced demonstrations by Traveller activist groups.
 On 19 October, Casey released a statement announcing he was "taking the weekend off from the campaign to think carefully about whether to continue in the race", adding that "I do not want the people of Ireland to elect me as President of Ireland just based on one statement I made".
 He stated, "there is not a racist bone in my body."
 He announced that he was staying in the presidential election.
-Before the traveler comments Casey found himself dead last in a pack of six candidates with 2 percent of support, he then shot up swiftly in support after the comments.
+Before the traveler comments Casey was polling last of the six candidates with 2 percent of support, he rose in support after the comments.